AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/items-blocks-machines-index.md

 ---
 navigation:
   title: Items, Blocks, and Machines
-  position: 50
+  position: 30
 ---
 # Items, Blocks, and Machines
-a list of stuff in the mod for other pages to link to
+A list of stuff in the mod for other pages to link to